We Are the World (Twenty 4 Seven song)

 "We Are the World" is a song recorded by the Dutch group Twenty 4 Seven.
 It was released in summer 1996 as a single from their fourth studio album Twenty 4 Hours A Day, Seven Days A Week.
 Vocalist Nance Coolen was replaced by Stella after Nance had left the group.
-The chorus was sung by Stella and the rap by Stay-C. The video was filmed in Aalsmeer in Amsterdam (The Netherlands) and directed by Steve Walker.
+The chorus was sung by Stella and the rap by Stay-C. The video was filmed in Aalsmeer and Amsterdam (The Netherlands) and directed by Steve Walker.